The Answer to a Subtraction Problem Is Called the Difference

 Finding the difference in a subtraction problem follows several methods depending on the complexity of the numbers involved and personal preference.
 Here are the most common approaches:

 Direct Subtraction: This is the traditional method taught in schools, where you subtract the subtrahend from the minuend directly.
-To give you an idea, to find the difference between 47 and 23, you would calculate 47 − 23 = 24.
+As an example, to find the difference between 47 and 23, you would calculate 47 − 23 = 24.

 Decomposition: This method involves breaking numbers into their place values.
 To find 84 − 37, you might subtract 30 to get 54, then subtract 7 to get 47.
-The difference is 47 Simple, but easy to overlook..
+The difference is 47 Practical, not theoretical..

 The Difference in Real-World Applications